NiborGnu/witch-hunt/README.md

 ### Compatibility And Responsiveness

-In order to confirm the correct functionality, responsiveness, and appearance:
+In order to confirm the correct functionality and appearance:

-+ [Responsive Website Design Tester](https://responsivedesignchecker.com/) Was used to test responsiveness

 + The website was tested on the following browsers: Chrome, Firefox, Edge